-- The Long Bob, which still remains popular.
+- The Long Bob, which apparently has become a classic.

 Short hair tends to suit all face shapes, although each face shape has issues to consider when going short.
-Round faces, for example, can look rounder with a bad short cut.
+Round faces, for example, can look rounder with the wrong short cut.
 And avoid short cuts if you have super curly hair.

-I created the absolute perfect photo gallery for you short-hair-lovin' girls.
+I did the research and created the absolute perfect photo gallery for you short-hair-lovin' girls.
 Find out which short haircuts look best on your face shape.